-10 LEAST IMPACTED DOWNTOWNS Trade Area Recovery (Drive Time in Minutes)
+Trade Area Recovery

+(Drive Time in Minutes)

-Pennsauken's pre-pandemic trade area was a 26 minute drive time, and the trade area shrank by 31% during the shutdown to 18 minutes.
-During reopening, the trade area had a 4% recovery to 19 minutes.
+Downingtown's pre-pandemic trade area was 29 minutes, which shrank by 21% during the shutdown to 23 minutes.
+During reopening, the trade area recovered 14% to 27 minutes, which was the average for all downtowns.

 The average pre-pandemic trade area was 31 minutes, with a 23% reduction during the shutdown down to 24 minutes.
-The average recovery was 10% for all downtowns up to 27 minutes.
+The average recovery was 10%.

 At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour.
-It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did pre-pandemic. ødvrpc SOURCE: BUXTON CO.
+It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did prepandemic.

-10 LEAST IMPACTED DOWNTOWNS